LEFT OR RIGHT: Which Fence Side Is My Responsibility?

 And to make things even more interesting, did you know that under the UK law, you are not really obliged to have a fence, with a few exceptions?

 No, we are not advising you to knock down your legally owned garden boundary fixture and end up having a tiff with your neighbour.
 On the contrary, you should simply learn and understand when you are required to build a fence by law.

 People naturally feel more secure if their property is protected by a wall or a fence, be it to keep pets contained and children safe, to deter opportunistic burglars or to ensure some privacy for their family.
 But in effect, you are under no obligation to build a fence, unless your property is located next to a railway, a road or a highway.

 Furthermore, if you own a livestock farm, you must also make sure that animals don’t stray off your property by installing a sturdy fence so that they don’t get hurt or cause damage elsewhere.
-Also, a solid and secure fencing around disused and abandoned mines is mandatory by British Law.
+Also, solid and secure fencing around disused and abandoned mines is mandatory by British Law.

-So, there, we hope that you now have a deeper insight about fence regulations in the UK.
+So, there, we hope that you now have a deeper insight into fence regulations in the UK.
 As long as you know where you stand with your neighbours regarding fence ownership or maintenance responsibility, as well as understand your local planning policy, in terms of height and width requirements for boundary features, you have the freedom to build, replace or enhance your garden fixture without breaching any rules.
-And of course, if you need a professional assistance with your fence installation and repair needs, you can always entrust the Fantastic landscaping experts anytime.
+And of course, if you need professional assistance with your fence installation and repair needs, you can always entrust the Fantastic landscaping experts anytime.

 Did you find this article helpful?
 Or maybe, you want to share your recent garden fence dispute with a difficult neighbour?
 Then, do tell us about it in the comments below!